gangelo/dsu/README.md

 Once the configuration file is created, you can locate where the `dsu` configuration file is located by running `$ dsu config info` and taking note of the confiruration file path.
 You may then edit this file using your favorite editor.

 ##### Configuration File Options
+###### editor
+This is the default editor to use when editing entry groups if the EDITOR environment variable on your system is not set.

+Default: `nano` (you'll need to change the default editor on Windows systems)

 ###### entries_display_order
 Valid values are 'asc' and 'desc', and will sort listed DSU entries in ascending or descending order respectfully, by day.